Challenges and Trends in Egocentric Vision: A Survey: Object Understanding Tasks

 \subsubsection{Communication Attention Relationship}

-In understanding egocentric social scenes, an important task is modeling the linguistic interaction between the subject and speakers appearing in their field of view.
-We categorize this task as the "Communication Attention Relationship" task, which mainly involves identifying and understanding the communication dynamics between various interactants in the egocentric view.
-Specifically, this includes recognizing the human objects actively speaking, identifying the objects communicating with the subject, discovering communication relationships between objects, or recognizing other objects of interest in social interactions.
+In egocentric social scenes, a key task is to model linguistic interactions between the subject and individuals in view.
+We define this as the \textbf{Communication Attention Relationship} task, which involves identifying active speakers, determining who is communicating with the subject, and analyzing interactions between others.
+This task supports deeper understanding of conversational dynamics in first-person views.
+Common evaluation \textit{metrics} include mAP and Top-1 Accuracy.